-5.13 In the case of Subordinated Notes, no early redemption in any circumstances or purchase under Condition 5.7 shall take place without the prior written consent of the FSAN.
+5.15 In the case of Subordinated Notes, no early redemption in any circumstances, substitution or variation under Condition 5.8 or purchase under Condition 5.9 shall take place without the prior written consent of the FSAN.
 For the avoidance of doubt, redemption of Subordinated Notes under Condition 5.1 (Redemption at Maturity) shall not require the consent of the FSAN.